AlexLiu2022/AlexLiu2022/README.md

+# Hiii ~
-It's Alex Liu @alexliu2022
+It's Alex Liu @alexliu2022 here.
 A student from CQUPT.
-To reach me
-Please email 3130806899@qq.com
+Ignorant about programming，
+trying to make progress now.

 <!---
 alexliu2022/alexliu2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.